 Just get off the train at the Nara Station and you’re there.

 The trip from Nara to Osaka, Osaka to Nara, Kyoto to Nara or Nara to Kyoto takes around 40 minutes in a regular train.
 It can take a little bit over an hour depending on the time of travel and the transport method used, but it doesn’t go over that.

-We had left Nara train station and walked toward the park, following the signs, for 5 minutes when we encountered the first deer.
+We had left Nara train station and walked toward the park, following the signs (there are many, so you won’t get lost), for 5 minutes when we encountered the first deer.